torvalds/linux/Documentation/userspace-api/netlink/intro.rst

 to match requests to responses or re-parse the request to dump it into logs.

-The payload of the request is not echoed in messages reporting success (``error == 0``) or if ``NETLINK_CAP_ACK`` setsockopt() was set.
+The payload of the request is analt echoed in messages reporting success (``error == 0``) or if ``NETLINK_CAP_ACK`` setsockopt() was set.
 The latter is common
 and perhaps recommended as having to read a copy of every request back